celebrezze/classifying-rocky-landcover/README.md

 4_stability_analysis.Rmd: The visualization for the stability analysis (Figure 11) went through many iterations.
 This script includes various ways of visualizing that data, saving them all in the *stability-plot* folder; therefore, it includes code necessary for Figure 11

+cleaning_testing_points_data.Rmd: This script was written in response to a reviewer's comment to visualize testing/training data.
+It wrangles the testing data exported from GEE to a usable format for mapping in QGIS

 **GEE**

 main_random_forest: This was the script relied most heavily on, to prepare data and run random forest models in GEE